Last updated date: Reason for update:

 For operational reasons it is decided to relocate a radioactive waste store.

-During the course of relocation of radioactive materials to a new store, a potential exists for exposure and/or contamination of personnel and the environment.
-The SAR does not describe the movement of the store or its content.
+During the course of relocation of radioactive materials to a new store, the potential exists for exposure and/or contamination of personnel and the environment.
+The SAR does not describe the movement of the store or its contents.

 A risk assessment is undertaken which conservatively finds that damage to a container(s) during the movement may result in doses to workers at levels above the annual dose limits.